Borama Awdal, Somalia Travel Guide

 Mastering local transport takes a little preparation.
 These tips ensure smoother journeys.

-Be prepared for a collective journey.
+Be prepared for a communal journey.

 Often quicker for short distances.

-Locals are generally helpful; pointing to a map or showing a landmark photo can assist communication.
+The local population is typically helpful; pointing to a map or showing a landmark photo can assist communication.

 Visual aids aid understanding.